 “How’d you get away?” my son asks.

 “Stabbed him in the eyes,” he says, holding up his two meaty index fingers.
 He tops this off with a story about a saltie taking a young girl who was playing in the water.
 Then he moves on to the Stone Fish.
 “If you step on it, you’ll be dead in 20 minutes.
 Say goodbye to your mum, kids.”
 Tears spring to daughter’s eyes.

 I’m getting tired of all this.
 Hey, in the United States we have mountain lions dangling from our oak trees.
 And Grizzlies that will even eat your toothpaste.
 Our alligators live on our cats and dogs.

-“Have you eaten crocodile yet?” the guide asks Carmine, perhaps to cheer her up.
+“Have you eaten crocodile yet?” the guide asks my daughter, perhaps to cheer her up.

 “Tastes like chicken, eh?”

-“Nope,” Carmine says.
+“Nope,” my daughter says.
 She will not be labeled a tourist.